Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Results and Discussion

 \subsection{Prediction of Materials Project Properties}

 The model will be applied to the data within the Materials Project.
-To make fair comparisons to other models we report the performance according to \textit{Matbench} \citep{matbench}, which contains data for various crystal properties.
+To make fair comparisons to other models we report the performance according to \textit{Matbench} \cite{matbench}, which contains data for various crystal properties.
 The error rates are reported using five-fold cross-validation with standardized training and testing sets for each fold.
 Further, tuning is done according to the models' authors and thus our model can be compared to others more fairly.
-The hyper-parameters and training options for the PST are listed in Table \ref{tab:matbench_hp}.

 The crystals in the Materials Project are highly diverse in composition.
 For all predictions, we include the composition of the crystal with PDD encoding.
-To incorporate this compositional information the \textit{mat2vec} atom embeddings supplied by \cite{tshitoyan2019unsupervised_mat2vec} are used.
-The embeddings have empirically been found to produce better performance than the one-hot encoded method used by CGCNN \citep{crabnet}.
+To incorporate this compositional information the \textit{mat2vec} atomic embeddings supplied by \cite{tshitoyan2019unsupervised_mat2vec} are used.
+The embeddings have empirically been found to produce better performance than the one-hot encoded method used by CGCNN \cite{crabnet}.
 They also have the added convenience of not missing any atomic property information for certain elements.

-In Table \ref{tab:mpresults1} we report the average mean-absolute-error (MAE) across the five test sets.
-We include the reported accuracies of other models to allow for comparison.
-The selection of models aims to present a high diversity in approaches while also coming from relatively recent publications. \textit{CrabNet} \citep{crabnet} is the only other Transformer model listed on Matbench.
-This model, in terms of architecture, is the most similar to the PST.
-Additionally, the atomic embeddings used to describe each chemical element are the same as those used in our model.